Introduction and background

 Signage

-Fundraising: Financial contribution to the Angkor Centre for Conservation of Biodiversity (ACCB)
+Fundraising: Financial contribution to the Angkor Centre for Conservation of Biodiversity (ACCB) and Proyecto Titi

 Sustainable products

 The Tropical World Gift Shop still uses paper bags for the sale of gifts, toys, and other goods in place of plastic bags.
-The shop is sells bamboo-based products such as personalised cups and dishes and also eco-friendly soft toys and other gifts.
+The shop sells bamboo-based products such as personalised cups and dishes and also eco-friendly soft toys and other gifts.
 A regular dialogue is being maintained with all the retail suppliers on reduction and alternative material sourcing for products in the shops.

 As more products come online, we will ensure we inform our visitors through interpretation, signage, and social media that the food/products they are purchasing are from ethical sources, we will undertake awareness raising about the difference this makes to wildlife worldwide and what visitors can do to support this.